“I’m now walking with skills I didn’t think were possible.” – 2013 participant

 4. The Practice and Application

 The participants then have the opportunity to apply these new skills through:

 a.
 Intensive coached role play on mediation scenarios that are based on realistic local conflicts

-c.
-Identifying and recognising the need to build and strengthen existing or new patterns of intra and interagency cooperation and collaboration to impact synergy, problem solving and enhanced learning to generate a wider added value of the social and economic investment of the programm.
+b.
+Identifying and recognising the need to build and strengthen existing or new patterns of intra and interagency cooperation and collaboration to impact synergy, problem solving and enhanced learning to generate a wider added value of the social and economic investment of the programme.

-Please register at least 2 weeks in advance to secure your place in this program.
+Please register at least 2 weeks in advance to secure you place in this program.

 Stephen Law, Social Transformation Program Coordinator at Tatamagouche Centre, is an internationally certified DPC Coach who has offered trainings in Northern Ireland, India and North America.
 Stephen was the past chair of Peace Brigades International and has trained international accompaniers in conflict areas around the world.
 Stephen has mediated conflicts in community-based organizations, family structures and cooperative social enterprises and offered programming which builds bridges between groups, communities and organizations.
 Stephen is the author of the novel Tailings of Warren Peace.

 Amanda Reddick, is an experienced facilitator and counsellor.
 She has a background in Peace and Conflict Studies which compliments her passion for community building and social justice.
 Amanda is a certified Dialogue for Peaceful Change Mediator, a member of the Black Leadership Advisory Committee and the Program Resource Group at the Tatamagouche Centre, and is interested in processes that lead to healing and understanding.